 However, if you chose a shorter distance, don't worry as you will also be able to climb a respectable amount of elevation.
 The course is a blend of the original PCTR course design with a few modifications.
 Bragging rights for all no matter which distance you choose.

-- 28K will be challenged with 5,500 feet of vertical gain and also get to enjoy the venture around the second tallest peak- North Peak.
+- 28K will be challenged with 5,500 feet of vertical gain including a trip to the summit.

 - Half Marathoners will enjoy 3,800 feet of gain up to the summit of Mt Diablo and then enjoy a challenging descent which reminds some elite runners of a highly technical European finish.

-- 10K While the 10K does not go to the summit, you will feel all of the 1,800 feet of gain up and around Bald Ridge.
+- 10K While the 10K does not go to the summit, you will feel all of the 1,800 feet of elevation gain and enjoy Eagle Peak as your conquest.

 Course Map, Markings, and Aid Stations